“Gah! Screw you! You’re going to burn for that!”

 Wilbur glanced over at Fritz, certainly expecting him to say something.
 Instead he just shrugged.
 “Don’t look at me, I just work here.”

 “I guess it did feel pretty good to rescue those people.”
 He leaned back in the seat.
 “Jeff said something about registering a hero team with the city.
 I can’t do this alone, not long term.
 But maybe, if I set a proper example, more will follow.”
-A period of silence followed, and Wilbur between his friends, tapping his thighs.
+A period of silence followed.
+Wilbur tapped his thighs.
 “Yep.
 You guys are Shortcircuit’s support.
 Isn’t this great?”

 “I just want to see you happy, Wilbur.”
 Nisa paused to think.
 “You really wanna cripple the Italians?”